Craigslist Phoenix - What It Is:

-Craigslist phoenix is where people who live in Phoenix or have an interest in Phoenix, Arizona can see free online classified ads.
+Craigslist phoenix is where people who live in the Phoenix area or have an interest in Phoenix, Arizona can post and see free online classified ads.

-No, it is a web site.
-The offices are located in San Francisco.
+No, it is a website.
+The craigslist offices are located in San Francisco.

 Craig is a real person who started a list of things that were going on in his community.
-According to the web site, craigslist gets more than 20 billion page views per month.
+According to the website, craigslist gets more than 20 billion page views per month.
 Craigslist is now a huge Internet site, with listings for more than 500 cities in 50 countries.
-Craigslist phoenix, for people with an interest in the Phoenix, Arizona area, was added in 2002.
+The Phoenix, Arizona area, was added in 2002.

 Most of the time, nothing.
 There isn't even a requirement to sign up or register to view the ads.

 Personal ads, things for sale, garage sales, pets for adoption, apartments and rooms for rent, services offered, lost and found, job postings, discussion forums and more.
-Basically if someone has something and someone wants something, you can find it on craigslist.
+Basically if someone has something and someone wants something, you can find it there.

-I'm sure some do, but I have no personal experience with that.
+I'm sure some people do, but I have no personal experience with that.

-No. While staffers monitor what gets posted, there is explicit material on craigslist phoenix.
+No. While staffers monitor what gets posted, there is explicit material.

 The Better Business Bureau of Central, Northern & Western Arizona